webnetworkbrasil/nuxt-wn-crud/README.md

       "Oops...": "Oops...",
       "Error!": "Erro!",
       "Contact the developer!": "Contate o desenvolvedor!",
-      "You won"t be able to revert this!": "Você não poderá reverter isso!", "Deleted!": "Deletado!",
+      "You won't be able to revert this!": "Você não poderá reverter isso!", "Deleted!": "Deletado!",
       "The record has been successfully deleted.": "O registro foi apagado com sucesso.", "Yes, delete it!": "Sim, apague!"